 - Camera - Don't forget a camera to document your adventures in Bangkok!
 Check out our article on what camera gear to bring traveling for our recommendations 🙂

 We used the Lonely Planet`s Thailand travel guide on our trip.
 You can get that and other great books at Amazon.com (affiliate links).

 PIN IT FOR LATER!

 Hover over the pictures below and press the red Save button that pops up:

 Have you been to Bangkok?
-Do you agree with our three days Bangkok itinerary?
+Do you agree with our three-day Bangkok itinerary?
 What would you recommend for a first-time visitor to Bangkok?
 Please leave a comment below.
-If you liked this and found it useful, please share it on social media.
+If you liked this and found it helpful, please share it on social media.
 Thanks! 🙂